Fil88/Fil88.github.io/notes.md

 ```py
 msfvenom -a x64 --platform windows -p windows/x64/messagebox TEXT="Proxy Loading worked!" -f raw > shellcode.bin
 ```

-The new Covenant instance will generate the default Grunt using the __Monk__ word.
-Is up to the user to change the default Covenant Listener Profile.
-Once the modified C# Monkstager has been downloaded it is possible to add further obfuscation using a combination or both of the following tools:

 - [InvisibilityCloak](https://github.com/xforcered/InvisibilityCloak) Obfuscation toolkit for C# post-exploitation tools that perform basics actions for a C# visual studio project.